maykinmedia/open-product/docs/development/howtos/dependencies.rst

 The backend dependencies are layered:

-- ``requirements/base.txt``: the minimal set of packages that is needed to run Open Producten in a production-like environment
+- ``requirements/base.txt``: the minimal set of packages that is needed to run Open Product in a production-like environment
 - ``requirements/ci.txt``: ``base.txt`` + any testing/CI tools to guard the quality of
-  Open Producten
+  Open Product
 - ``requirements/dev.txt``: ``ci.txt`` + developer tools only installed in a local
-  environment to develop Open Producten itself
+  environment to develop Open Product itself

 Adding a backend dependency
 ---------------------------